 A proper old fashioned East End one, with tiled walls, communal tables, wooden benches and big plastic bottles of vinegar, with or without chilli.
 Steam rising from vats of lumpy mash and the smell of slightly burnt pie crust in the air.

-Of course I don’t actually remember any of this in any detail, as I was a baby.
-However, what I do remember is being spoon fed tiny pieces of mince meat, mash and green liquor.
+I remember being spoon fed tiny pieces of mince meat, mash and green liquor.
 That’s right, green gravy.
 Look it up.
 You’ll probably think it’s disgusting, or weird, or both, but seriously don’t knock it, until you’ve tried it.
-And FYI, it’s the parsley that makes it green, which yet again sound weird, but it works.
+And FYI, it’s the parsley that makes it green, which yet again sounds weird, but it works.
 Especially with the vinegar.

 So yes, my earliest memory is of food.
 In fact most of my memories, past, present and future, feature food one way or the other.